villafue/Capstone_1-_Predict_House_Prices/README.md

 [Report](https://github.com/villafue/Capstone_1-_Predict_House_Prices/blob/master/Final/Capstone%201%20Final%20Report%203Feb21.pdf)

-Upon submission, I had a final RMSE score of 0.12676 which means that, on average, my predicted house price was $0.13 off for every $1.00.
+Upon submission, I had a final RMSE score of 0.12676 which means that, on average, my predicted house prices were $0.13 off for every $1.00.
 I also included three business recommendations, for the AREC CEO, on how to prepare her company to use this data.

->***NOTE:** The recommendations are under the "Recommendations" section in the "Report" link above*
+>***NOTE:** The recommendations are under the "Recommendations" section in the "Report" link above.*

 ## 8. Future Improvements